 Our firm could assist with this work provided that we do not have any conflicts with the foreclosing bank/lender and would charge for this work on an hourly basis.
 Feel free to schedule a confidential phone or in-person consultation for more information.

 We have a corner lot deeded 1882.
 There's a main road in the front and a road on the side.
 Over time a small shortcut to the main road was created on the side road through our lawn (prior to our ownership).
-The shortcut makes the intersection a "Y junction" with the left side of the Y on a...
+The shortcut makes the intersection a "Y junction" with the left side of the...
 Read more »

 I agree with Carrie A. Ward that the company governing documents will need to be reviewed to determine if they address the situation.
 Whether or not the documents address this situation, there are also remedies in Pennsylvania for owners of a company that are being actively shut out of its...Read more »